 - Built-in stats: prep time per dish, top sellers, slow performers.

-What a KDS costs in 2026
+What a KDS costs

 Three line items:

-- Hardware: Fire TV stick (€40) + 24" wall TV (€150) = ~€190 per station.
-Or an Android tablet (€200).
+- Hardware: Fire TV stick (~€40) + 24" wall TV (~€150) = around €190 per station.
+An Android tablet is an equivalent alternative.

 - Software: included in all BipOrder plans from Pro (€99/month), no per-screen fee.